 The Little Things in Life sells all kinds of jewellery, including special accessories for weddings.
-Tactical use of pay-per-click advertising and SEO has ensured it consistently gets to the top of Google searches
+Tactical use of pay-per-click advertising and SEO has ensured it consistently gets to the top of internet searches

 Peter and Angela Bishop opened their online jewellery business - The Little Things in Life - in mid-2006.
 It started selling fashion and costume jewellery, but it has developed several specialist areas that have proved to be incredibly successful.

 "Jewellery is still a key part of what we sell, but we now have three other important areas," explains Peter.
 "The first is wedding jewellery and accessories, the second is jewellery stands and mannequins, and the third is fascinators - these have really taken off," says Peter.